kevintruong/til/Virtual-Memory,-Part-1:-Introduction-to-Virtual-Memory.md

 The solution is to chunk memory into small regions called 'pages' and 'frames' and use a lookup table for each page.
 # What is a page?
 How many of them are there?

-A page is block of virtual memory.
+A page is a block of virtual memory.
 A typical block size on Linux operating system is 4KB (i.e. 2^12 addresses), though you can find examples of larger blocks.

 So rather than talking about individual bytes we can talk about blocks of 4KBs.
 Each block is called a page.
 We can also number our pages ("Page 0" "Page 1" etc)